Projects

 Activity 12 - Selection of superior grapevine material using traditional field evaluations and genomic/metabolic signatures for cold resilience

-Lead: Jim Willwerth
+Lead: Jim Willwerth (Brock University)

 Climate change is a threat to the Canadian grape and wine industry and adaptation strategies are urgently needed.
 The main objective of this research is to support the Canadian Grapevine Certification’s domestic clean plant program through accelerated selection of superior grapevine material for improved performance, cold resilience, and quality using traditional evaluations and genomic and metabolic signatures.